CBI – STRUVE V.V. (Ed.) 1965. Korpus bosporskikh nadpisey – (In Russian) – Corps of Bosporus Inscriptions. Moscow-Leningrad. Nauka.

-This onomastikon was compiled in order to demonstrate how many names of the Scythian-Sarmatian time can be etymologized using the English language, but not all of the names here may have Old English origin.
-Nevertheless, even if those names are just a few, it is already strong evidence for the presence of Anglo-Saxons in the northern Black Sea coast in the prehistoric time.
-And apparently, these names exsist.
+This onomasticon was compiled in order to demonstrate how many names of the Scythian-Sarmatian time can be etymologized using the English language, but not all of the names here may have Old English origin.
+Nevertheless, even if those names are just a few, there is already strong evidence for the presence of Anglo-Saxons in the northern Black Sea coast in prehistoric times.
+And apparently, these names exist.

-Ababa, Hababa (the mother of of Roman Emperor Maximianus, the Alanian woman) – V.I.
-Abayev explained the name as "Good weaver" on the basis of the OS. wafun "to weave" and Old Iran. *hu-"good", which seems far-fetched.
-The last word is absent in the modern Iranian languages, and existed only in compound words of Ancient Iranian.
+Ababa, Hababa (the mother of Roman Emperor Maximianus, the Alanian woman) – V.I.
+Abayev explained the name as "Good weaver" on the basis of the OS. wafun "to weave" and Old Iran. *hu- "good", which seems far-fetched.
+The last word is absent in the modern Iranian languages and existed only in compound words of Ancient Iranian.
 Obviously, the word fell into disuse for a long time, so it is highly doubtful that it could be present in the language of the Sarmatians.
 It is noteworthy that Maximianus’ father was a Goth Mickey.
-In this regard, the name can be considered to be of Old English origin, although to make the final choice is difficult.
-Such variant can be considered: OE hebba "the beginning, the rise” (in the sense of the beginning of the family) but it is likely compound word which consist of OE ǽw having several meanings, including "laws, customs, marriage, wife”, and āwa “always, forever”.
+In this regard, the name can be considered to be of Old English origin, although making the final choice is difficult.
+Such variant can be considered: OE hebba "the beginning, the rise” (in the sense of the beginning of the family) but it is likely a compound word which consists of OE ǽw having several meanings, including "laws, customs, marriage, wife”, and āwa “always, forever”.
 In addition, the Old English personal name existed, recorded as Eawa.

 ακινακεσ (akinakes), a short, iron Scythian sword – the name of the sword is sometimes associated with the Iranian word kynk "sword".
 OE ǽces "an ax" and nǽcan "to kill" suit better.